 The United States has much lower voter turnout rates than other developed countries.
 In the 2016 presidential election, almost half of the eligible voting population in the US didn’t cast a vote, according to the Knight Foundation.

 First observed in 2012, this nonpartisan civic holiday has already registered nearly 3 million voters across all 50 states.
-Here are some ways you can take action and help increase that number on this year’s National Voter Registration Day.
+Here are six ways you can take action and help increase that number on this year’s National Voter Registration Day.

 Karina Shumate, 21, a college student, fills out a voter registration form in Richardson, Texas, Jan.
 18, 2020.